fonedynamics/fonedynamics-csharp/README.md

 ### Getting a message

-To get the details of a message that has already been sent, use `MessageResource.Get()`.
+To get the details of a message that has been sent or received, use `MessageResource.Get()`.

 ```cs
 // get a message by its MessageSid